Soldiers help facilitate Fairbanks study, wave two

 |0

-This work, Soldiers help facilitate Fairbanks study, wave two [Image 2 of 2], by CPL Hannah Clifton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers help facilitate Fairbanks study, wave two, by CPL Hannah Clifton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT